pollfish/docs/react-native.md

 > **Note:** Apps designed for [Children and Families program](https://play.google.com/about/families/ads-monetization/) should not be using Pollfish SDK, since Pollfish does not collect responses from users less than 16 years old

-> **Note:** Pollfish iOS SDK utilizes Apple's Advertising ID (IDFA) to identify and retarget users with Pollfish surveys.
-As of iOS 14 you should initialize Pollfish React Native plugin in iOS only if the relevant IDFA permission was granted by the user
+> **Note:** Pollfish surveys can work with or without the IDFA permission on iOS 14+.
+If no permission is granted in the ATT popup, the SDK will serve non personalized surveys to the user.
+In that scenario the conversion is expected to be lower.
+Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given

 <br/>